 Change project root

 By default, the project root is set to the directory containing the compilation database file.
-However, this is not always convenient: for example, if some project files are located outside the directory that contains compile_commands.json (which means outside the project root), such files are listed in the tree regardless the actual folder structure.
+However, this is not always convenient: for example, if some project files are located outside of the directory with compile_commands.json (i.e., out of the project root), such files are listed in the tree regardless the actual folder structure.
 In this case, you need to set the project root to the parent directory containing both compile_commands.json and the project files.

 To change the project root, selectfrom the main menu, and provide a different location for the project root.

-By default, CLion doesn't reload your project automatically on changes in compile_commands.json except for the cases of external events like VCS update.
+By default, CLion doesn't reload your project automatically on changes in compile_command.json except for the cases of external events like VCS update.
 You can change this behavior in the Build Tools settings.

 Select one of the auto-reload options:

-Any changes - project reload will be triggered on any change in compile_commands.json.
+Any changes - project reload will be triggered on any change in compile_command.json.

-Click the popup that appears in the editor:
+Click on the popup that appears in the editor:

 Click in the Build tool window: